docksal/docksal/docs/drude-project-setup.md

 Initial configuration is done once per project (e.g. by a team lead) and committed into the project repo.

-`docker-compose.yml` file and an optional `.drude` folder are good indicators that a project is using Drude.
+`docker-compose.yml` file and `.drude` folder are good indicators that a project is using Drude.

 **On Windows** make sure your `projects` folder is **not** inside `%USERPROFILE%/.babun` folder.